Information Security Policy

 Third-party vendors and/or consultants found to have breached their respective agreements with the university may be subject to consequences, including but not limited to, the loss of third-party vendor/consultant access to university information technology resources, removal of the vendor/consultant from university facilities, termination/cancellation of the agreement, payment of damages, and criminal or civil charges based on the nature of the violation.

-The university is sometimes required to transmit information by state or federal forms and formats.
+The university is sometimes required to transmit information through state or federal forms and formats.
 When using such forms and formats, university employees should transmit such information following university policy and utilize appropriate safeguarding and security measures in the transmission of that information.
 It is important to work with state and federal officials in striving to meet industry best practices in the transmission of information.

-In some instances the University is mandated to disclose, or authorized to release information that would normally be protected under this policy.
+In some instances, the University is mandated to disclose, or authorized to release information that would normally be protected under this policy.
 Examples include, but are not limited to, disclosures pursuant to state or federal reporting requirements, legal process (such as subpoenas, court orders, warrants, etc.), disclosures pursuant to the Illinois Freedom of Information Act (FOIA), and certain authorized releases of information about particular individuals (students, employees or customers).

 Any employee or affiliate of the University who is served with a legal document (for example, a subpoena, summons, court order, warrant, etc.) that refers to University records or data shall notify University Legal Services immediately and prior to the release of any requested information.
 University Legal Services will review the legal document to determine the validity and enforceability of the document, and to provide guidance and assistance in properly responding.

 Legal documents that are addressed to a particular person should be accepted only by that person.
 If an unintended recipient is served with the legal document, it should not be accepted.
-The process server or deliverer should be referred to the person identified on the document, by name, title or job description, or should be directed to University Legal Services.
+The process server or deliverer should be referred to the person identified in the document, by name, title or job description, or should be directed to University Legal Services.

 All requests for access to or release of records or data under the Illinois Freedom of Information Act (FOIA) should be referred to the Freedom of Information Officer within University Legal Services for appropriate review of the request.
 FOIA requests must be in writing.
 University Legal Services will coordinate the collection of information that is properly responsive to the request, especially when information from multiple university offices is requested.